-Once your request has been received, you will be assigned to a licensing specialist who will request the following documents:
+Once a request has been received, licensees will be assigned to a licensing specialist who will ask the licensee to provide the following documents:

 - Menu - All menus are required to meet the food standards contained in WAC 314-02-035 to receive an S/B/W Restaurant License.

 - Floor plan - A floor plan will be required only if you plan to serve minors after obtaining an S/B/W Restaurant License.
 If you plan to continue serving only persons over the age of 21, no floor plan will be required.

 A new Local Authority Notice or Public Posting Notice will not be required, since you are not upgrading your license privileges.
 LCB Licensing staff will try to expedite the license change process for night club licensees wishing to convert to SBW licenses.
 Once approved, you will receive a letter via email confirming the changes.
 A new business license will be mailed within one to two business weeks.
 There is no fee for this license change.

 - Hotels with restaurants may operate their dining in compliance within all applicable COVID-19 restaurant guidance, including occupancy levels, table size, service hours, social distancing, mask requirements, and entertainment restrictions